• Skip to primary navigation

 This yummy casserole is a match made in heaven with Mushroom Cauliflower Rice Risotto, Sweet Potato Casserole and Balsamic Glazed Green Beans!

-Why You Should Make This Green Bean Casserole
+Why You Should Make This Green Bean Quinoa Casserole

 Well, as I stated above, this version of green bean casserole is way healthier than what your mom made years ago.
 This recipe contains all whole ingredients that are easy to find in the grocery store.